Helping you grow closer to God

 And we went over to the top of this high-rise.
 He goes, “Look out over here.”
 He said, “Do you see all that area?
 We are going to reclaim all, see those barges out there?”
 I said, “Yeah.”
 He goes, “Yeah, they’re doing the same thing.”

 So the city government has thirty-year plans?
+Oh.
 And he looked at me like, Thirty years?
 I mean, that’s nothing.
+That’s nothing.
+It’s nothing.

 Do you want to hear something else?
 Seventy years is nothing.
 It’s a vapor.
 It’s nothing.
 You will reign with Him.
 And how you will reign will be determined by how you walk now.